RobVermazeren/Ziokoban-CLI/README.md

 ## Functionality
 The current features/restrictions are:
 - Played in the terminal.
+- Levels are read from a slc file, containing a set of sokobon levels, that needs to be provided.
+  Example source of slc files is [this sokoban website](http://www.sourcecode.se/sokoban/levels)
-- Currently only one fixed level.
+- Currently only one level of the collection is played.
 - Navigation using arrow keys and WASD keys.
 - Undo moves with X key.
 - Quit the game with the Q key.